cypress-io/cypress-documentation/source/ja/guides/core-concepts/dashboard-service.md

 The video recorded during the test run can be found under the **Video** of the spec.
 You can also download the video.

-{% img /img/dashboard/videos-of-recorded-test-run.png "Video of test runs" %}
+{% imgTag /img/dashboard/videos-of-recorded-test-run.png "Video of test runs" %}

 ### {% fa fa-exclamation-triangle fa-fw %} Test failures